 - Nature is restorative; so seeing and hearing it makes us feel at home, which means it helps us feel connected and happier.

-Being in Nature and the outdoors is something I am passionate about such as creating my own wildlife garden to walking or running to reducing my plastic usage.
+Being in Nature and the outdoors is something I am passionate about such as creating my own wildlife garden to walking to reducing my plastic usage and my impact on nature.
 Nurturing our connection to nature can foster feelings of nurturing ourselves and others.

-Nature offers us a multitude of ways to work together, the very act of moving can shift feelings of “stuckness”, the freedom of being out in nature, out of the confines of a room can alleviate any pressure to maintain eye contact and it can improve physical health.
+Nature offers us a multitude of ways to work together, the very act of moving can shift feelings of “stuckness”, the metaphors nature offers us to increase awareness and the freedom of being out in nature, out of the confines of a room can alleviate any pressure to maintain eye contact and it can improve physical health.

-You do not need to be an “outdoorsy” person or have a high level of fitness because our work will go at your pace and can take the form of walking and talking and/or using focused creative steps such as mandalas or engaging the senses.
-We may take a route along the path, decide to sit on a bench or under a tree for the entire session and as such each outdoor session has the potential to vary, dependent on your preferences and of course the weather.
+You do not need to be an “outdoorsy” person or have a high level of fitness because our work will go at your pace and can take the form of walking and talking, using focused creative steps such as mandalas or engaging the senses.
+We may take a route along a path, decide to find sit spots or be near a tree for the entire session which offers the potential for each outdoor session to vary, dependent on your preferences and of course the weather.